Wood anemone (Anemone nemorosa), is a low-growing, rhizomatous herbaceous perennial in the buttercup family, native to the woodlands of Europe.

 Sudachi (Citrus sudachi Hort. ex Shirai) is a small but mighty citrus fruit that is widely cultivated in Tokushima Prefecture, adjacent to Kochi Prefecture, famous for its yuzu citrus.
 The exact origins of sudachi are not fully known, it is believed to be a mutation of the yuzu citrus (C. junos), a hybrid of the ancient citrus papeda (C. ichangensis) and mandarin (C. reticulata), or a hybrid of yuzu and Tachibana orange.

-While yuzu reigns as the most popular citrus fruit in Japan, sudachi (すだち) is a close second and for good reason.
-Its unique tart and refreshing flavour make it a versatile ingredient in Japanese cuisine, particularly in ponzu sauce, sashimi, and grilled meats.
+While yuzu is the most popular citrus fruit in Japan, sudachi (すだち) is a close second, and for good reason.
+Its unique tart and refreshing flavour makes it a versatile ingredient in Japanese cuisine, particularly in ponzu sauce, sashimi, and grilled meats.
 The compact size and thin skin also make it easier to handle and use in cooking.

-In Tokushima Prefecture, sudachi cultivation is a source of pride and a significant part of the local economy.
+In Tokushima Prefecture, sudachi cultivation is a significant part of the local economy.
 Farmers take great care to grow high-quality sudachi fruit, which has helped drive the annual sales of this citrus fruit to 2.2 billion yen or 16 million USD.
-With its distinct flavour and versatility, sudachi has become a beloved and valuable part of Japanese culinary culture.
+With its distinct flavour and versatility, sudachi is a valuable part of Japanese culinary culture.

 Chillies contain a compound called capsaicin, which stimulates pain receptors in the mouth and tongue, causing a sensation of heat and burning.
 This happens because capsaicin binds to a receptor called TRPV1, which normally responds to heat, and sends signals to the brain that interpret the sensation as pain or heat.
 Interestingly, some people enjoy the “heat” of chillies, while others find it unbearable.
 This is because capsaicin also triggers the release of endorphins, which can create a pleasurable sensation for some individuals.